 Ten Second Review

-The Arona is SEAT's idea of a small sporty SUV and it's likely to find favour with the increasing number of buyers who would once have simply bought another supermini but now feel the need to get themselves something more interesting and lifestyle-orientated.
-It's good looking, safe, well connected and very personalisable.
+The Arona is SEAT's idea of a small sporty SUV and it's likely to continue to find favour with the increasing number of buyers who would once have simply bought another supermini but now feel the need to get themselves something more interesting and lifestyle-orientated.
+It's good looking, safe, well connected and very personalisable, especially in this usefully improved form.
 If this is the kind of car that appeals to you, then an Arona may well tick a lot of boxes.

-SEAT's conquest of the SUV segment continues with his Arona.
-It slots into the Spanish maker's line-up just blow the successful Ateca model, which is based in the running gear of the company's Leon family hatch.
+SEAT's conquest of the SUV segment continued with his Arona.
+It launched back in 2017 to slot into the Spanish maker's line-up just blow the successful Ateca model, which is based in the running gear of the company's Leon family hatch.
 The Arona, in contrast, is a supermini-based Crossover, so shares its oily bits with the Barcelona marque's Ibiza supermini.

 Go for the sporty 'FR' trims and you get dual-mode suspension and the 'SEAT Drive Profile' that allows you to alter the steering, throttle response and suspension feel via four modes: 'Normal', 'Sport', 'Eco' and 'Individual'.
 There are now no diesel options.
 All Arona models are front-driven: there's not much appetite in this segment for 4WD.